vladikcomper/MegaPCM/README.md

 - Complex inside, user-friendly outside:
 	- Zero-config DMA protection (no extra flags to set and unset, simply don't stop Z80 on DMA's);
 	- Native WAVE file support, native PCM format (no custom converters required!);
-	- Auto-detects issues with WAVE formats or sample configuration on startup;
+	- Auto-detects issues with sample formats or configuration on startup;
 - Several supported sample formats:
-	- WAVE file with 8-bit unsigned PCM (playback rate can be detected from header);
+	- WAVE files in 8-bit unsigned PCM format (sample rate can be detected from header);
 	- Raw 8-bit unsigned PCM (headless);
 	- Raw 4-bit DPCM (headless);
 - Playback control, priority settings and SFX support:
 	- Pause, Stop and Loop supported for all sample types;
-	- Differentiates between "normal" samples (usually BGM drums) and SFX samples;
+	- Differentiates between "normal" (usually BGM drums) and SFX samples;
 	- SFX samples aren't interrupted by BGM drums, they have separate volume and pan settings;
 - Tested to the extreme:
 	- Z80 portion of Mega PCM is unique in that it's extensively auto-tested in a virtual machine;